mtlynch/mtlynch.io/content/posts/i-sold-tinypilot/index.md

 ServerCo was an attractive buyer.
 They were bootstrapped as well, they seemed culturally aligned with TinyPilot, and we sold complementary products to similar customers.
 Having never participated in an acquisition before, they were cautious but enthusiastic about buying TinyPilot.

-SeverCo had a lot of detailed questions about TinyPilot's finances and risks.
+ServerCo had a lot of detailed questions about TinyPilot's finances and risks.
 They'd email me a round of detailed questions, I'd answer in a day or two, then there'd be weeks of silence.
 Finally, they'd respond with a new round of questions, and we'd start the cycle again.

 After four months of intermittent discussions, ServerCo finally presented me with an offer: